amar47shah/compassionate-coding/text.md

 catch me sometime during the conference if you're interested in hearing more.

+This is a talk about compassion.
+So you can all guess right now that I'm a practicing Buddhist, I'm a vegetarian, I abstain from all worldly delights, I've been shortlisted a couple times for the Nobel Peace Prize.
+Haha, no, I'm none of those things.
+I mean, here I am on the stage at RubyConf, so you know I'm some kind of rockstar at software, right.
+And I'm going to talk about emotions, so that means I'm a rockstar at emotions.

+No, I'm not any kind of rockstar.
+I'm just a software developer.
+If you're a software developer too, you know that means that I spend a lot of my daily life failing at things and being confronted by my general lack of adequacy.
+Well, I do that in my personal and emotional life too.
+Never fear though, I have a word for this though: LEARNING.

+I'm learning how to do life, just like I'm learning how to build software-- from experience, meaning from mistakes.
+I want to share a story with you about some experiences I had with legacy code, because as I recall these experiences, it's finally clear to me what kind of mistakes I made and what I could have done differently.

 When I started one of my previous gigs, I inherited full responsibility over a 70,000-line Ruby on Rails app, a product that my company bought from a local shop and used internally every day.
 On the outside, the app